Aubin Grove railway station

-Aubin Grove railway station (officially Aubin Grove Station) is a commuter railway station serving Atwell, Aubin Grove, Hammond Park and Success, which are suburbs of Perth, Western Australia.
+Aubin Grove railway station is a suburban railway station serving Atwell, Aubin Grove, Hammond Park and Success, which are suburbs of Perth, Western Australia.
 It is on the Mandurah line, which is part of the Transperth network, and is located immediately north of Russell Road in the median of the Kwinana Freeway.
 It has two platform faces on a singular island platform, which is linked to either side of the freeway by a pedestrian overpass.
 Services run every 10 minutes during peak and every 15 minutes between peak.
-The journey to Perth railway station is 23.8 km and takes 21 minutes.
+The journey to Perth station is 23.8 km and takes 21 minutes.
 The station has a bus interchange with four bus stands and seven regular bus routes.

 Construction of the station was promised by both major political parties ahead of the 2013 Western Australian state election.
-A tender was released for the station's construction in July 2014, with a projected cost of $80 million for the whole project, including the purchase of two Transperth B-series trains.
+A tender was released for the station's construction in July 2014, with a projected cost of A$80 million for the whole project, including the purchase of two Transperth B-series trains.
 The design contract was awarded in February 2015 to a joint venture between Coniglio Ainsworth Architects and M. P. S. Architects.
 The scope of the project was broadened in April 2015 to include the widening of the Russell Road bridge over the freeway, which increased the project budget to $105 million.
 Construction on the station began in March 2016, and it was opened on 23 April 2017, with the final cost being $125 million.